-“Your optometrist might say occasional overnight wear is fine – say, if you get caught out – or recommend regular overnight wear with removal once a week,” says Makin.
-“But this is only okay if advised by your optometrist.”
+Karen’s advice?
+It’s only okay if your optometrist gives you the all-clear.
+“Your optometrist might say occasional overnight wear is fine – say, if you get caught out – or recommend regular overnight wear with removal once a week”.

-“And if you’re not feeling well – you’ve got a cold, for example – try to avoid putting your lenses in,” she says.
+“If you’re not feeling well – you’ve got a cold, for example – try to avoid putting your lenses in,” Karen says.
 “It could irritate your eyes more.
 However, if you have to wear your contact lenses ensure you remove them as soon as possible and discard them so you don’t reintroduce the infection to your eyes by wearing them again.”

-Your contact lenses are for your eyes only.
-Wearing someone else’s lenses, or letting them wear your lenses, is a hygiene risk.
-Plus, you could damage your eyes by wearing lenses that don’t fit you correctly.
+This is a big no-no. Your lenses are for your eyes only – and sharing them with someone else comes with some serious hygiene risks.
+Not only that, you could damage your eyes by wearing lenses that don’t fit you properly.